dcoon/svharmony/owners_manual/Batteries.md

 Victron --- OrionDCDC
 OrionDCDC ---|30A| AGM

-subgraph house["House Batteries
+subgraph house["House Batteries (LiFePO4)"]
-LiFePO4"]
   Battery1 ---|500A| Victron
   Battery2 ---|500A| Victron
   Battery1 --- Battery2
+  Wakespeed --- Alternator ---|150A| Victron
 end
 Battery2 ---|VE.BUS| Victron

-subgraph engine["Engine Start Batteries
+subgraph engine["Engine Start Batteries (AGM)"]
-SLA AGM"]
   AGM --- Starter --- Engine
+end
 Engine --- Relay --- Wakespeed
-  Wakespeed --- Alternator ---|150A| Victron
-end

 ```

-Harmony has 2 power buses each with different battery chemistries.
 ### House Batteries
 The main house batteries are 2x 6500Wh LiFEPO4 packs connected in parallel.
 They were manufactured by BlueNova.
 Each pack has an internal BMS, high current disconnect, and a 500A fuse.
 Each pack has 8x Winston LiFeYPO4 cells wired in 2P4S.
 They use active top balancing to monitor and maintain internal cells.
+Pack health can be monitored on the Victron Touch display or in more detail on a small display in the back of each pack.
+Next to the small display is a BMS on/off switch and a push button to toggle display functions.

 Each pack can operate independently but coordinate via CAN if connected.
 When two packs are connected, one acts as the primary BMS.
 The BMS connects to the Victron system via VE.BUS CAN bus using the RV-C protocol.
-The BMS controls target charge voltage and currents.
+The BMS controls charge voltage and currents.
 Victron is configured to use the BMS as a DVCC source.

 | Specifications |   |
 |---|---|